Where to see snowdrops in Kent: 10 pretty gardens to visit

-The gardens at Mere House will be open Sunday 17th February and Sunday 3rd March from 2pm to 5pm for the National Garden Scheme’s Snowdrop Festival.
+The gardens at Mere House will be open Sundays 9th and 16th February from 2pm to 5pm for the National Garden Scheme's Snowdrop Festival.
 Admission is £5.
 There will be refreshments in aid of Mereworth Church

 The private garden at Knowle Hill Farm in the village of Ulcombe is blooming year round with lavender and roses in the summer while cyclamen and hellebores will mingle with snowdrops as the garden gates open for the NGS in February.

 The arresting Kentish countryside will provide breathtaking views over the Weald and North Downs as you enjoy the little white heads of snowdrops.

 Knowle Hill Farm Garden will be open on 8th, 9th and 10th February from 11am to 3pm.
 Admission is £5 and there will be hot food available in February.
 Refreshments will be in aid of All Saints Church in Ulcombe